 The OPW Heritage Card Ireland

-The OPW (The Office of Public Work) are responsible for the day-to-day running of many of the National Monuments and National Historic Properties in Ireland that are state-owned.
+The Office of Public Works (OPW) is responsible for the day-to-day management of many of Ireland’s state-owned National Monuments and historic properties.

 The Heritage Card, similar to the Dublin Pass, is pretty decent price-wise.
 The prices below are how much you’ll pay if you buy the card from one of the OPW heritage sites mentioned below.